Medically reviewed by Drugs.com. Last updated on Dec 6, 2022.

-- Kidney stones
+- Kidney stones.

-- Enlarged prostate
+- Enlarged prostate.

-- Urinary tract tumors
+- Urinary tract tumors.

-- Detecting kidney stones
+- Detect kidney stones.

-In some people, the injection of X-ray dye can cause side effects such as:
+Injection of X-ray dye can cause side effects such as:

-- A feeling of warmth or flushing
+- A feeling of warmth or flushing.

-- A metallic taste in the mouth
+- A metallic taste in the mouth.

 Rarely, severe reactions to the dye occur, including:

-- Extremely low blood pressure
+- Very low blood pressure.

 How you prepare

-- Have any allergies, particularly to iodine
+- Have any allergies, particularly to iodine.

-- Are pregnant or think you might be pregnant
+- Are pregnant or think you might be pregnant.

-- Have had a previous severe reaction to X-ray dyes
+- Have had a previous severe reaction to X-ray dyes.

 What you can expect

-- Ask you questions about your medical history
+- Ask you questions about your medical history.

-- Check your blood pressure, pulse and body temperature
+- Check your blood pressure, pulse and body temperature.

-- Ask you to change into a hospital gown and remove jewelry, eyeglasses and any metal objects that may obscure the X-ray images
+- Ask you to change into a hospital gown and remove jewelry, eyeglasses and any metal objects that may obscure the X-ray images.

-- Ask you to urinate to ensure your bladder is empty for the exam
+- Ask you to empty your bladder

 During intravenous pyelogram